-Call Athens Tech Police if you need assistance, the emergency telephone number is 706-355-5039 or 911; Poison Control 1-800-282-584
+Call Athens Tech Police if you need assistance, the emergency telephone number is 706-355-5182 or 911; Poison Control 1-800-282-584

-- 1. If a serious injury or illness occurs on campus, immediately dial 706-355-5039. - 2.
-In case of minor injury or illness, provide first-aid care and dial 706-355-5039.
+1. If a serious injury or illness occurs on campus, immediately dial 911 and then notify Athens Tech Police 706-355-5182.

+- 2. In case of minor injury or illness, provide first-aid care and dial 706-355-5182.
 ONLY TRAINED PERSONNEL SHOULD PROVIDE FIRST AID SUCH AS CPR. - 3.
-In case of serious injury or illness, (AFTER CONTACTING ATC Police) the following are desirable steps to be taken: - Keep the victim still and comfortable.
-DO NOT MOVE VICTIM. - Ask the victim, "Are you ok?" and "What is wrong?" - Check breathing and administer artificial respiration if necessary, ONLY IF YOU ARE TRAINED TO DO SO! - Control serious bleeding by applying pressure on the wound. - Continue to assist the victim until help arrives. - Look for emergency medical I.D., question victim, and witnesses, and give all information to ATC Police and/or the paramedics. - Every office should have a person trained in first aid and CPR.
+In case of serious injury or illness, (AFTER CONTACTING 911 and ATC Police) the following are desirable steps to be taken: - Keep the victim still and comfortable.
+DO NOT MOVE VICTIM. - Ask the victim, "Are you ok?" and "What is wrong?" - Check breathing and administer artificial respiration if necessary, ONLY IF YOU ARE TRAINED TO DO SO! - Control serious bleeding by applying pressure on the wound. - Continue to assist the victim until help arrives. - Look for emergency medical I.D., question the victim and witnesses, and give all information to ATC Police and/or the paramedics. - Every office should have a person trained in first aid and CPR.
 Training is available through the local American Red Cross.
 Many of the Athens Tech Police Officers have been trained in first aid and CPR.
 Athens Tech Police SHOULD BE CONTACTED IN ALL EMERGENCIES.
-They are able to secure the proper assistance quicker than individuals.
+They are able to secure the proper assistance by radio faster than individuals.
 Also, they are able to coordinate with emergency personnel on the logistics of the emergency.